OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:20

-Have I not written for you thirty sayings of counsel and knowledge,
+Have I not provided you with numerous sayings of counsel and knowledge,

 ## Proverbs 22:21